UPennCBE544/2023.github.io/ProjectDescription.md

 ### Motivation ###

-Numerous theoretical studies are performed each year that predict materials that will succeed at carrying out crucial reactions (oxygen evolution, nitrogen reduction, CO<sub>2</sub> reduction, etc.) with high rates and good selectivity.
+Theoretical studies are frequently performed predicting materials that will succeed at carrying out important reaction chemistries (oxygen evolution, nitrogen reduction, CO<sub>2</sub> reduction, etc.) with high rates and good selectivity.
 Often these materials are then studied experimentally only to find out that the materials perform on par with others that have been tried before.
 One reason for this often disappointing result is that many theoretical studies still do not consider stability when they are predicting material activity.
-It is not a trivial property to study and especially when reaction conditions involve a solvent it can be incredibly difficult to accurately model the interface and understand the mechanisms behind a material's activity and stability.
+It is not a trivial property to study and especially when reaction conditions involve a solvent it can be incredibly difficult to accurately model the interface and understand the mechanisms behind a material's activity and/or stability.

-One hypothesis in the field posits that there exists an 'activity-stability' conundrum limiting material performance under reaction conditions.
+One often-used phrase proposes that there exists an 'activity-stability' conundrum limiting material performance under reaction conditions.
 Similar to the Sabatier Volcano in catalysis where an optimal binding strength exists for reactants and products so that they can both adsorb to the surface strongly enough to react but weaklky enough to desorb as products, this conundrum posits that there exists an optimal stability for a material under reaction conditions such that the material is unstable enough to interact with reactants and products to do catalysis, but not so unstable that it's reactive surfaces are short-lived.
 Likewise if the material is too stable then the surfaces are likely unreactive and reactants are unlikely to interact strongly enough to undergo bond breaking and forming.

 We aim to determine whether 1) we can correlate a material reactivity descriptor with a material stability descriptor, and 2) whether we can relate the activity-stability descriptors to find a 1-D relationship equivalent to a Sabatier descriptor to determine a material's optimal position on the activity-stability scale.